Projektgrupp01/Project_INTE/docs/TDD Dokumentation.md

 Can die
-Has disposition towards player (Hostile, friendly, neutral) Can be interacted with (Friendly greets you, neutral ignores you and hostile attacks)

-NPCs and Players are considered Creatures
+Has disposition towards player (Hostile, friendly, neutral) Can be interacted with (Friendly greets you, neutral ignores you and hostile attacks) NPCs are considered Creatures

+Quests:
+Name
+Description
+Status (Not started, started, completed)
+Mission (Later)
+Reward

 Magic functionality:
 Consumes energy